Deepak23EC4227/Physical-Design-of-Single-Port-RAM/README.md

 # Physical-Design-of-Single-Port-RAM
 This repository contains materials related to the RTL to GDS flow and single-port memory.
 # Abstract:
 This project aims to comprehensively understand the RTL (Register Transfer Level) to GDS (Graphic Data System) flow, a critical process in digital circuit design.
-The project covers every flow step, from RTL design using hardware description languages, synthesis to gate-level representations, placement, and routing, to the final GDSII file generation.
+The project covers every flow step, from RTL design using hardware description languages, and synthesis to gate-level representations, placement, and routing, to the final GDSII file generation.
 A significant portion of the project is dedicated to discussing the concept and theory of memory, with a particular focus on single-port memory.
 # Contents
 1. Single-Port Memory:
 2. ASIC Flow (RTL to GDS Flow):